kristina-hager/spatialite-tools-docker/README.md

 - Tell Spatialite to load the shapefiles.

 Note, the last parameter '2277' is the SRID of the input data and is critical!
+[How to find this info](http://stackoverflow.com/questions/1541202/how-do-you-know-what-srid-to-use-for-a-shp-file)

 `.loadshp /mnt/single_member_districts districts cp1252 2277`